 LiftSeat, Powered toilet lifts

-Many of those with Inclusion Body Myositis end up requiring several assistive devices at some point to help live their day-to-day lives.
+Inclusion Body Myositis patients may require several assistive devices at some point to help live their day-to-day lives.

 A powered toilet lift, such as LiftSeat, is an excellent option.
 And, when you call or purchase online mention MSU to get $100 off any and all accessories.